PocketRelay/Server/docs/API.md

 | 🟠    | Semi Stable / Internal feature.
 Route is used for internal purposes and may change but changes will be reflected in the internal tooling |
 | 🔴    | Unstable could change at any time                                                                                                        |

+# Dynamic Paths

+Certain ruotes contain dynamically matched paths such as /api/players/:player_id matched portions of paths start with `:` when you see part of a path starting with `:` you should replace this part of the URL with a specific value

 # Token API 🟢